Bruno Fernandes to Manchester United: Where will he fit in?

 Live on

-The 25-year-old's future has been the subject of intense speculation throughout the January transfer window, but Manchester United finally appear set to put an end to the saga and get their man.
+The 25-year-old's future had been the subject of intense speculation throughout the January transfer window.

+United confirmed on Wednesday evening they had reached an agreement to sign the Portugal international in a deal worth up to £68m and the biggest transfer of the January window has now been announced.

 Here, we take a look at what Fernandes will bring to Ole Gunnar Solskjaer's side and where he will fit into the team.